Floonder/murasa/README.md

 # Murasa

 Warning!!
-This in early development stage.
+This is still in early development stage.
 I'm currently making this more agnostic.
 It was specifically made for Flood Risk Assessment for my final project and paper.

 An engine for Geospatial Risk Assessment.
 It is designed to be extensible via the plugin system.
+This engine uses MCDA (Multi-Criteria Decision Analysis) method to perform the risk assessment.
+Specifically, WLC (Weighted Linear Combination).

 ## Installation